Holiday Spending: 4 Quick Tips for the Gifting Season

 1. Plan ahead

 When it comes to shopping for the holidays, it’s a good idea to plan as far ahead as you can.
 Make a list of your planned gifts and their respective prices before buying.
 That way you can get a better sense of how much you’re going to be spending this season, allowing you to budget accordingly.
-Think about shopping early to avoid price increases and the last-minute rush.
-You’ll also have a better chance of snagging those popular gifts before they’re sold out.
+You could also take a look at how much you spent the last holiday season to help give you a rough estimate to work with.

 2. Set up a sinking fund

 When looking to save for the holidays, consider using a sinking fund.
 Sinking funds are pockets of money that you put aside for specific expenses.
+For example, you can create a sinking fund for the holidays and contribute small amounts regularly (weekly, biweekly, etc.) until you reach your goal.

+If you’re able to set up automatic deposits, you may even want to automatically transfer a portion of your paycheck each month into a savings account that holds your sinking fund.
 It’s similar to the concept of “paying yourself first.”
 The idea is to treat your holiday saving as a separate expense category in your monthly budget, just like groceries or gas.

-3. Stick to your budget
+3. Stick to your spending plan

 When setting up your sinking fund budget, be specific and realistic with your expectations.
 Figure out how much you need to set aside and formulate a savings plan.
 And then check in regularly throughout the process to ensure your sinking fund is on track.
 With a well-thought-out savings plan, you can enjoy the holiday season without accruing debt.